bytecodealliance/rfcs/accepted/benchmark-infrastructure.md

 art in GitHub-integrated CI-like bots (such as the Rust project's bors bot), that the integration should not present unforeseen problems.

+Note that this runner infrastructure, at the macro level (repo checkout and command invocation), is largely orthogonal to the benchmark suite and its specific harness.
+We will likely want to design a simple in-repo configuration file consumed by the runner daemon that specifies what to run and in what environment (e.g., a Dockerfile-specified container).

 # Open questions
 [open-questions]: #open-questions